Skip to content

 Write‑Time Caches

-• On SegmentIndex.put/delete, the write is stored in the routed partition's active mutable layer.
+• On SegmentIndex.put/delete, the write is routed to one segment.

 Segment delta cache